iAgentur/iagDynamicLinkSdk_android/README.md

-# Deeplinks SDK
+# iagDynamicLinkSdk

-Deeplinks SDK is a lightweight library for handling “short” links, providing functionality similar to the deprecated Firebase Dynamic Links.
+iagDynamicLinkSdk is a lightweight library for handling “short” links, providing functionality similar to the deprecated Firebase Dynamic Links.

 ---